yriyazi/Koopman-Operator-and-Deep-Neural-Networks-ISAV2023/README.md

 ## Contact

-For any inquiries, issues, or collaboration opportunities, please contact [iyasiniyasin98@gmail.com].
+If you have any questions, issues, or collaboration opportunities, please contact [iyasiniyasin98@gmail.com].

-We hope that the approach introduced in this paper will inspire further advancements in the analysis and prediction of nonlinear dynamical systems.
+We hope the approach introduced in this paper will inspire further advancements in analyzing and predicting nonlinear dynamical systems.
 Happy researching!